Book cover

 }

 However, the mock service is initially created without any behavior.
-We then have to teach it to behave at least in some situations.
-Specifically, we have to teach it to respond to some book searches.
+We must then configure it to behave in specific situations.
+Specifically, we need to define its responses to certain book searches.
 For this, Mockito offers a simple domain-specific language, based on Java syntax.
-An example is shown below:
+Examples are shown below:

 when(service.search(anyInt())).thenReturn(BookConst.NULLBOOK);